Flag Football Stats: What Coaches Should Track

 Track your team with StatHawk

-StatHawk is the free iOS stat app built for flag football coaches — live tracking, full box scores, and a shareable link parents can follow from anywhere.
+StatHawk is the free iOS stat app built for flag football coaches.
+Score games live, build full box scores, and share a public GameView link that parents and fans can open without an account or app download.
 Want player analytics and AI recaps?
-See StatHawk Pro, or download free on the App Store.
+See StatHawk Pro, or download StatHawk free on the App Store.